 United States Environmental Protection Agency (EPA) Office of Environmental Justice:

 The EPA has an environmental justice screening and mapping tool, EJScreen.
-SD4EJ is exploring how NO2, an air pollutant not currently included in this screening tool, might provide additional insights into air quality and health disparities.
+SD4EJ is exploring how NO2, an air pollutant recently included in this screening tool, might provide additional insights into air quality and health disparities.
+Read more here about how the Satellite Data for Environmental Justice team worked to make this crucial inclusion of NO2 possible.
 Global estimates of surface NO2 concentrations at 1km x 1km are documented in Anenberg, Mohegh, et al. (2022).

 Community Engagement, Environmental Justice, and Health (CEEJH) at UMD: